- Download our Moving to Paris Guide (PDF)

 Metro lines are identified on maps by number and colour, with the direction of travel indicated by the name of the destination terminal.
 Parisians usually refer to the line number.
 The Metro runs from 5.30am to 12.40am from Sunday to Thursday and 5.30am to 2.30am on Fridays and Saturdays.

-Metro cars aren't air conditioned, so in the hot summer months they can be extremely hot, especially during rush hour when they are jam-packed with commuters.
+Metro cars aren't air-conditioned, so they can be uncomfortably hot during the hot summer months, especially during rush hour when they are packed with commuters.
 Metro lines 1, 4 and 13 are normally the most congested during this time.

 The RER (Réseau Express Régional) is a network of regional trains that run through the heart of Paris into the suburbs of the city and throughout the wider Île-de-France region.
 The RER has five lines in Paris, labelled from A to E. Different branches of these lines are labelled by number.